cesare77/react-github-portfolio/README.md

 Realtive commit: Projects page and navigation.

-Now we'll create a new component and a new relative dynamic route to view details about every single project inside Projects page and we'll do this using a new parameter for every single project name. es. `/projects/:name`
+Now we'll create a new component and a new relative dynamic route to view details about every single project inside Projects page and we'll accomplish this using a new parameter for every single project name. es. `/projects/:name`

+We'll also use the **useParams** hook to retrieve the project name param from the url and a new github API endpoint: `https://api.github.com/repos/${userName}/${name}`

+Relative commit: Single project detail page.